mother— although spelled differently, or did Peter adopt a new surname

 predominant spelling found in public records of Shenandoah County.

-"Arterburn" is only found twice in Prince William County (PWC),
+"Arterburn" occurs only twice in Prince William County (PWC), in

 ten entries of "Atterburn" (as transcribed) for Peter and William in